chiffa/BioFlow/dev_log.rst

 -  We always need to first build Interactome Interface before BioKnowledge Interface and in the end we need to have both of them build before we can run automated analysis.
 A nice fix would be to raise flags when they are loaded, instead of relying on the loading behaviors.
+(Deprecated)

 -  Event sourcing pattern for the graph assembly and modification from the base databases.
+(Far Fetched)

 -  The execution entry points have to be the five canonical queries.

--  Write the circulation files so that it is possible to calculate the information circulation between two sets or as set and a single protein (application for p53 and PKD1 regulators)
+-  Write the flow groups so that it is possible to calculate the information circulation between two sets or as set and a single protein (application for p53 and PKD1 regulators)

 -  Distinction between downstream and upstream targets can be implemented by translating the